 Intranets.
 Organizations are increasingly using Internet protocols, particularly HTTP, to build internal ``intranets'' for their own distributed-information needs.
-Since all access to an intranet is managed by a single organization, new technologies can be deployed quickly, since (1) little coordination is needed with outside organizations, and (2) security (within the intranet) is of less concern.
+All access to an intranet is managed by a single organization.
+Thus, new technologies can be deployed quickly, since (1) little coordination is needed with outside organizations, and (2) security (within the intranet) is of less concern.

 Information overload.
 Internet users are already overwhelmed by the sheer volume of available information, and the problem will get worse as the Internet grows.
 Search engines, shopbots, portals, collaborative filtering, and email filtering are existing technologies that allow the user to reduce the torrent to a manageable stream, but these technologies are still quite limited.